larsjuhljensen/JensenLab/_pages/training_textmining.md

 Install the EXTRACT bookmarklet as described on the [EXTRACT website](https://extract.jensenlab.org/).

-Open the paper “Intestinal Microbiota and the Efficacy of Fecal Microbiota Transplantation in Gastrointestinal Disease” (Aroniadis et al., 2014) and click the **EXTRACT** bookmarklet.
+Open the paper "Intestinal Microbiota and the Efficacy of Fecal Microbiota Transplantation in Gastrointestinal Disease" ([Aroniadis et al., 2014](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4073534/)) and click the **EXTRACT** bookmarklet.
 After a short time, terms should be highlighted in the text.

 _What do the different colors mean?_